ROI | Restore the ozarks initiative

 What is R.O.I.?

-The Ozarks region is renowned for its beautiful landscape filled with streams, rivers, and lakes.
-In this initiative, we aim to help Buy, Restore, and Protect these resources into the future.
-ROI acquires land suffering from degradation and disasters to rehabilitate it to desirable economic and community value.
-Damaged properties create big shortfalls in our local economy and are also dangerous.
-Land rejuvenation leverages the power of the marketplace for the 3 P’s: profit, people, and planet.
+ROI revives land suffering from degradation and disasters, rehabilitating it to desirable economic and community value.
+Damaged properties are environmentally dangerous and they create significant shortfalls in our local economy.
+However, land rejuvenation leverages the power of the marketplace for the 3 P’s: profit, people, and planet.

 How it works